tytydraco/yessleep/out/All_the_cells_in_my_body_are_dead_But_Im_still_alive.md

 “You’re not saying…” I shook my head.
 “That’s crazy.
 I can’t—”

 “Six months ago,” she said, pulling out her phone.
-“A woman named Cate Benson died of a seizure.
+“You, Cate Benson, died of a seizure.
+Look at the photo.
 You can’t tell me that doesn’t look *exactly like you.”*

 I looked at the article.